Blog

 The tone of voice

 93% of communication is non-verbal.
 Sit forward, make eye contact, get involved in the conversation and smile.
-Dale Carnegie’s book talks about the power of a smile – the phrases ‘a smile is worth a million dollars’, A smile says ‘I like you, I am glad to see you’.
+Dale Carnegie’s book talks about the power of a smile – the phrase ‘a smile is worth a million dollars, a smile says ‘I like you, I am glad to see you’.
 DO NOT underestimate the power of a smile.

 Clarify